Danjb1/gmtk-game-jam-2020/README.md

-# GMTK Game Jam 2020
+# Herding Cats | GMTK Game Jam 2020

+This is the Cat Herders' entry to the GMTK Game Jam 2020.

-This is a 48 hour game making marathon, focused on design, mechanics, and clever ideas.
-The jam runs from July 10th, at 8PM UK time, to July 12th, at 8PM UK time.
+The Jam is a 48 hour game making marathon, focused on design, mechanics, and clever ideas.
+It runs from July 10th, at 8PM UK time, to July 12th, at 8PM UK time.

 [Read more](https://itch.io/jam/gmtk-2020)